AdaptableTools/ab-website/src/pages/adaptable/index.md

 image: /img/Carousel14.png
 title: 'AdapTable: Transforming your relationship with Data'
 video: 'https://www.youtube.com/embed/l5F3ROZJu5k'
+headline: >-
-headline: Experience the Power of the [AdapTable Toolkit](http://demo.adaptableblotter.com/)
+  Experience the Power of the [Adaptable Toolkit](http://demo.adaptableblotter.com/)
 description: >-
   AdapTable turbo-charges your data management, providing the ultimate toolkit to drive your data needs.
 A straightforward, but immensely powerful, HTML5